Linaro/lava/doc/vm-groups.rst

 - system images for the host system and for the VM's'.

-A VM group test job consists of a :ref:`lava-test-shell` action that includes a ``nested_vms`` attribute, specifying a group os VM's that will spawned before the action starts.
-The submitted test definition will then be able to specify code to be run on the host and on each of the virtual machines.
+A VM group test job consists of a ``vm_group`` attribute, specifying the host machine and a list of VM's that will spawned on the host.

 Example job definition::